apache/opendal/core/src/services/s3/docs.md

     //
     // NOTE: the root must be absolute path. builder.root("/path/to/dir");
-    // Set the bucket name, this is required. builder.bucket("test");
+    // Set the bucket name.
+This is required. builder.bucket("test");
+    // Set the region.
+This is only required for aws s3. builder.region("us-east-1");
     // Set the endpoint.
     //
     // For examples: